cmusmashlab/SAMoSA/README.md

 ```

 ## License
-The dataset and code can only be used for research i.e., non-commercial purposes.
-For a commercial license, please contact Vimal Mollyn, Karan Ahuja and Mayank Goel and the CMU Technology Transfer Office (innovation@cmu.edu).
+The SAMoSA dataset and code can only be used for research i.e., non-commercial purposes.
+For a commercial license, please contact Vimal Mollyn, Karan Ahuja and Mayank Goel.

 ## Contact
 Feel free to contact [Vimal Mollyn](mailto:ms123vimal@gmail.com) for any help, questions or general feedback!